jamerst/AutoTag/README.md

 - `%3`: TV Episode Number
 - `%4`: TV Episode Title

+### Regex Pattern
 The custom regex pattern is used on the full file path, not just the file name.
 This allows AutoTag to tag file structures where the series name is not in the file name, e.g. for the structure `Series/Season 1/S01E01 Title.mkv`.

 The regex pattern should have 3 named capturing groups: `SeriesName`, `Season` and `Episode`.
 For the example given above, a pattern could be `.*/(?<SeriesName>.+)/Season (?<Season>\d+)/S\d+E(?<Episode>\d+)`.

+Note that on Windows all directory separators (`\`) must be escaped as `\\`.

+### Windows Safe
 The `--windows-safe` option is for use on Linux where the files written may be accessed by a Windows host, or are being written to an NTFS filesystem.

+### Extended Tagging
+The `--extended-tagging` option adds additional information to Matroska video files such as actors and their characters.
+This option is not enabled by default because it may reduce tagging speed significantly due to the additional API requests needed.

 ## Config
 AutoTag creates a config file to store default preferences at `~/.config/autotag/conf.json` or `%APPDATA%\Roaming\autotag\conf.json`.
 A different config file can be specified using the `-c` option.
 If the file does not exist, a file will be created with the default settings: